its-pointless/gcc_termux/README.txt

 apt-key add pointless.gpg will add the key to apt apt-get update

+24/05/2017

+Added quantlib.
+Will be adding R stuff shortly.
+Mpd-ext is also in repo extended for modpluglib and libgme.
+So game emulation music plays.
+Haven't tested that yet should work.

 just added imgflo ... i haven't tested it if someoen wants to inform me how its screwed i would be thankful. updated now with termux-packages pull requests as well